rithinch/filequery.py/README.md

 ### Coming soon

-- Pass custom query function return, list of tuples, get content
+- Pass custom query function return i.e. list of tuples, with flexible column names.
-- Pass flexible column names
+- Ability to find and replace regex matching strings with custom functions.
-- Regex groups support - when returning to csv
+- Regex groups support - when returning to csv.
-- Make this pip installable package - With Github open source project style
+- Make this pip installable package - With Github open source project style.
-- Add an suitable project name
+- Add an suitable project name.
 - Pandas DF lets you save to save to csv, excel, json etc. with all df functionality.
-- CLI - call directly from command line
+- CLI - call directly from command line.